Kyle Turris, Tanner Glass Fight In Crazy Rangers-Senators Game 4 Ending

-The end of Game 4 in the New York Rangers vs. Ottawa Senators second-round Stanley Cup playoff series was heated to say the least.
+The end of Game 4 in the New York Rangers vs. Ottawa Senators second-round Stanley Cup playoff series was heated, to say the least.

 Senators forward Kyle Turris tackled Rangers forward Tanner Glass in the final minute of the third period.
 The two then fought, as tempers flared at Madison Square Garden.